 Today, WordPress powers nearly 40% of all websites in the world.
 But it is good for one-way publishing (Web 1.0) .
-When it comes to community software (Web 2.0), people turn to Facebook, Telegram, WhatsApp, Twitter to connect and interact.
-In order to liberate people from this feudalism, there has to be an open source solution like WordPress, but to disrupt those companies.
-Just as the Web once disrupted AOL, MSN, etc.
+When it comes to community software (Web 2.0), people turn to Facebook, Twitter, WhatsApp, YouTube to connect and interact.
+In order to liberate people from this feudalism, there has to be an open source solution like WordPress, but to provide an alternative to those companies.
+Just as the Web once provided an an alternative to AOL, MSN, etc.

 The Qbix Platform allows you to deploy your own open source Community Server, and totally own your data, brand and relationships.
 No more need to pay Facebook to reach your own audience.
 No need to worry if Apple kicks your app off their Store.
 You’ll always be accessible on the open Web.
 And if hosting on Amazon gets too expensive, back up your database and move it somewhere else.
 Install third party plug-ins from a growing ecosystem of developers, built on open standards.
 The software is yours.
 Do with it as you wish.

 Learn more about it in the video below.
 If you to get in touch, back our project, or just want us to build an app for your community, fill out the form at Qbix.com